microsoft/VirtualClient/website/docs/guides/0010-command-line.md

  # Install just the dependencies defined in the profile (but do not run the actions or monitors).
  VirtualClient.exe --profile=PERF-CPU-OPENSSL.json --system=Demo --dependencies --packages="{BlobStoreConnectionString|SAS URI}"

+ # Log the output of workload, monitor and dependency processes to the logs directory on the file system.
+ VirtualClient.exe --profile=PERF-CPU-OPENSSL.json --system=Demo --packages="{BlobStoreConnectionString|SAS URI}" --log-to-file
 ```

 ## Subcommands